 National security interests conflict with the citizen’s right to privacy, especially after the 9/11 incident that led to the USA Patriot Act, which expanded the government’s power to conduct surveillance of Americans.
 Some governmental intrusion acts have been challenged in court for violating First Amendment rights.

 In the landmark case Riley v.
-California, the United States Supreme Court found that it is unconstitutional to search and seize digital content on cell phones during arrests without a warrant.
+California, the United States Supreme Court found it unconstitutional to search and seize digital content on cell phones during arrests without a warrant.
 Before Riley v.
 California, there was a case, Chimel v.
 California, where the court ruled that the police had the authority to search areas close to the arrested person without a warrant if they arrested them.

 Are you an individual or member of the general public who has had your rights curtailed by state actors or politicians supported by enemies of the U.S. driven by blackmail or influence peddling?
 In cases where a person injures you by invading your privacy, you may be able to hold them responsible under tort law.
 If you suffered harm due to an invasion of privacy, contact us at (833) LETS-SUE for a free consultation, as you may be eligible for compensation.